 Pre-schools and childcare in Cape Town are mostly private organisations that can be found in most suburbs, as they cater to the neighbourhood's infants and toddlers.
-Classes run from around 8am to 12.30pm, with aftercare available for an additional fee.

-Apart from word-of-mouth, there are several resources available to help expat parents find the right pre-school for their child.
+Apart from word of mouth, there are several resources available to help expat parents find the right pre-school for their child.
 Online forums can be useful, as other parents share positive or negative feedback about the pre-school.

-Long-term expats should consider that certain pre-schools are feeders for some of the city’s best schools and having their children attend them may be advantageous when the time comes to apply for primary school.
+Long-term expats should consider that certain pre-schools are feeders for some of the city’s best schools, and having their children attend them may be advantageous when the time comes to apply for primary school.

 Here is a list of some of the most prominent pre-schools in Cape Town.